-During the process of engaging with this research a number of new findings and methods have emerged.
-This new knowledge base has been developed and established upon the existing concepts of play, complicitè, embodiment, and kinetic empathy.
+The research documents the active interrogation of my practice by using an auto-ethnographic approach, relating to practice and creative process within the context of devising and teaching.
+During the process of engaging with the research, a number of new findings and methods have emerged.
+This new knowledge has been developed and established upon the existing concepts of play, complicité, embodiment and kinetic empathy.